Framework-R-D/phlex-design/doc/subsystems/configuration.rst

    - Includes command-line interface
    - Develop configuration schema for program resources

-Program resource specification
+Program Resource Specification
 ------------------------------

 The configuration supports a block of parameters that specify the hardware resources required by the program :dune:`23 Resource specification for the program`.